 Wimo also sells the FunCube dongle, if you don’t already have an SDR.

-8. If you’re looking for a more rugged commercial solution, High Sierra Microwave has an upconverter (FCD-1-55-UC) with a 133MHz IF frequency and BNC terminals with an integral amplifier.
+9. If you’re looking for a more rugged commercial solution, High Sierra Microwave has an upconverter (FCD-1-55-UC) with a 133MHz LO frequency and BNC terminals with an integral amplifier.
 I’m a fan of converters whose LO frequency shifts the entire HF range above the FM broadcast band in general and the shielded enclosure will definitely cut down on noise.
 Looks like it’s suitable for mounting outside at your antenna’s feed point, and it also looks like you’re going to pay for those features.
-If anyone owns one and wants to share their experience with it, or if High Sierra Microwave wants to send me one to evaluate (*wink wink*) I’d
+I’d love to evaluate one of these if I could get my hands on one.

 13. David Forsman, WA7JHZ, sent me a photo and plans of his 125MHz HF up-converter with a diode limiter, attenuator, and amplifier all in one from plans featured in Jan ’13 QST magazine.
 Click through there to the article for a schematic and explanation for more details and a full schematic.
 Thanks, David!